acholtz06/8-Week-SQL-Challenge/Case Study #3 - Foodie Fi/Solution.md

 #### 2. What key metrics would you recommend Foodie-Fi management to track over time to assess performance of their overall business?

+- Number of new members per month
+- Number of customers who cancel their subscription each week or month
+    - Those who churn right after the free trial
+    - Those who churn after paying for a plan
+- Amount of times customers upgrade to each of the different plans
+- Total active members per month

 ---

 #### 3. What are some key customer journeys or experiences that you would analyse further to improve customer retention?

+- Customers who have upgraded to a paid plan at some point but then cancel their subscription
+- Any customers who might have downgraded their plan
+- Customers who have a paid plan and then decide to upgrade to a higher plan

 ---

 #### 4. If the Foodie-Fi team were to create an exit survey shown to customers who wish to cancel their subscription, what questions would you include in the survey?

+- How would you rate the content available on Foodie Fi on a scale of 1 - 5 (1 being the worst and 5 being the best)
+- How would you rate the value of (their specific subscription plan) on a scale of 1 - 5 (1 being the worst and 5 being the best)
+- Was there any content you felt should have been included on Foodie Fi but was not available?
+- How would you rate the Foodie Fi app on a scale of 1 - 5 (1 being the worst and 5 being the best)
+- Are there any changes you would make to the Foodie Fi app?

 ---

 #### 5. What business levers could the Foodie-Fi team use to reduce the customer churn rate?
 How would you validate the effectiveness of your ideas?

+- Send out a weekly e-mail highlighting any new or significant content
+    - This could be validated through A/B testing where retention numbers are compared between customers who receive the e-mail and those who do not
+- Occasional promotions for discounted upgrade rates (such as $5 off per month for a year)
+    - I feel like this could be used to target the customers who sign up for the free trial and then immediately cancel.
+A promotion might entice them into upgrading their plan instead of cancelling
+    - This can be validated by seeing if there is an increase in plan upgrades while the promotion is running
+    - This can also be checked afer the promotional period has ended to see if more customers cancel their subscription after the payment goes back up
+- Offering discounts on plans to customers who are wanting to cancel their subscriptions
+    - This can be validated by comparing the churn rate over time against the churn rate after a discount is offered

 ---

 ## 🚀 Final Thoughts

+I really liked how this case study made me think in a completely different way as compared to the last one.
+The Pizza Runner case study was very SQL heavy and much more difficult as far as the code goes, but this one switched gears to focus a bit more on business intelligence.
+The last section of Outside the Box Questions was a great way to show how the data analysis results can be applied in a real life business situation.
+The analysis we did here was great to give the steakholder a snapshot of what is going on and how the business is performing, but without knowing why there were no new trial members in 2021 or why only 2% of customers have the pro annual plan, it is hard to make any suggestions on how to improve these numbers without futher investigation.
+The last section really helped dig into next steps, like sending out a customer survey and trying to reduce customer churn rate.
+After that, there is already a plan on how to track these changes to see if they are effective.
+Hopefully Danny starts to see a lower churn rate after these changes and even more plan upgrades.

+Thank you so much for following along on another Data With Danny case study!